ZKCamp/qap-assignment/README.md

 $$A(x).\vec{s} * B(x).\vec{s} - C(x).\vec{s} = ?$$

 Since the above polynomial is equal to $H(x).Z(x)$ it should have roots at x = 1, 2, 3, 4.
 Verify the same by pasting the polynomial [here](https://www.wolframalpha.com/).

+## Evaluation

+-   Clone this repo.

+    ```
+    git clone CLONE_URL
+    ```

+-   Create a new branch with your name.
+You can use the following command

+    ```
+    git checkout -b my-name
+    ```

+-  Fill in the values in this file with your solution

+-   Create a pull request from your branch to the main branch of the repo

+-   Since this assignment is manually evaluated we will provide feedback on your solution in form of pull request comments